The covering reflection principle, Notre Dame Logic Seminar, February 2024

 This will be a talk for the Notre Dame Logic Seminar on 6 February 2024, 2:00 pm.

 Abstract.
-The principle of covering reflection holds of a cardinal $\kappa$ if for every structure $B$ in a countable first-order language there is a structure $A$ of size less than $\kappa$, such that $B$ is covered by elementary images of $A$ in $B$.
-Is there any such cardinal?
+The principle of covering reflection holds of a cardinal κ if for every structure B in a countable first-order language there is a structure A of size less than κ, such that B is covered by elementary images of A in B. Is there any such cardinal?
 Is the principle consistent?
 This is joint work with myself, Nai-Chung Hou, Andreas Lietz, and Farmer Schlutzenberg.

 Leave a Reply